 The Mediated City research programme seeks to build up a significant body of research and publications on the contemporary city as a hybrid mediated and material entity and experience.
+Increasingly, it is interested in how technologies document and represent past cities and architectures.
 As with all AMPS activities it seeks to instigate dialogue, engagement and interaction between thinkers, researchers and practitioners from diverse fields.
 Through counter-positioning these discipline centred perspectives, overlaying their research methods, and fomenting opportunities for cross and interdisciplinary engagement, it aims to serve as a platform for the consideration of the continually evolving relationship between medias and technologies and the built environment.

 For some, this is little more than the inevitable evolution of urban space in the digital age.
 For others, it represents the city’s liberation from the condition of stasis.
-For scaremongers, it’s a nightmare scenario in which the difference between the virtual and the real, the electronic and the material, the recorded and the lived, becomes impossible to identify.
+For scaremongers, it’s a nightmare scenario in which the difference between the virtual and the real, the electronic and the material, the recorded and the lived, the past and the present becomes impossible to identify.
 In every case, it is accepted that corporeal engagement has been placed at one remove from the physical world.

 In order to explore and understand the history and present of how technologies and medias have altered the urban condition and will do so in the future, AMPS regularly organises academic conferences around these themes.
 Examples include: